 The PFI:AIR-TT program supports research to overcome technology barriers or knowledge gaps in the transformation of fundamental science and engineering discoveries into market-valued solutions.
 Researchers are expected to develop a proof of concept, prototype, or scale-up of the prototype that addresses real-world constraints and provides a competitive value in a potential application space.
 During the course of the AIR-TT award, it is also expected that the team advances their understanding of business as it relates to their technology, and that students are engaged to learn about innovation and technology translation.
 By the end of the award period, the technology will be further down the path to commercialization.
 AIR-TT awards provide $200k for 18 months.

-At his discretion, President William L. Henrich is supporting one year awards from the endowment earnings of the Stella C. Herff Charitable Trust to catalyze development of inventions disclosed by Health Science Center (HSC) staff and faculty to the Office of Technology Commercialization.
+At his discretion, President William L. Henrich is supporting Proof-of-Concept awards from the endowment earnings of the Stella C. Herff Charitable Trust to catalyze development of inventions disclosed by UT Health San Antonio staff and faculty to the Office of Technology Commercialization.

 The goal of the fund is to support early and conceptual stages of product development (therapeutics, devices, biologics, software, etc.) that are assessed to have a high probability for commercialization targeting patient care and health promotion.